The idea of IoT (Internet of Things) was first unraveled during 1999 by Kevin Ashton who is a famous British technology trailblazer.

-He described IoT as an advance Internet phenomena which imagines a network of connected objects chained using sensors to enable object discovery and the internet for data transmission.
+He described IoT as advance Internet phenomena which imagine a network of connected objects chained using sensors to enable object discovery and the internet for data transmission.

 The IoT these days is very popular and remains in the top 5 list of most discussed topics in the internet arena.

 In the time to come, this concept would completely transform the way we are using the internet currently.

 Let’s spends a few minutes to read about the IoT concept, its applications and the market opportunities around it.